Back, Neck & Spine

-Spinal pain is one of the most common problems seen by physiotherapists.
+Befit Physiotherapy is a fully equipped physio & sports injury clinic run by experienced physiotherapists and is conveniently located in Carlingford.
+Spinal pain is one of the most common problems seen by our physios.
 In most cases, physiotherapy can help, but as in all problems, early assessment and treatment is vital.

 In about 80% of spinal pain the exact diagnosis is not apparent.
 This means that no-one can tell exactly what structure is injured.
 Physiotherapists usually use a biomechanical diagnosis.
 This identifies areas of the spine and surrounding structures, that have dysfunctional movement.
 Treatment is aimed at restoring pain free movement and function in the spine.

 Physiotherapy management in most cases seems to be beneficial in helping overcome spinal pain.
 Using a biomechanical model, modalities such as joint mobilisation/ manipulation, exercises, soft tissue therapy, traction and patient education can lead to a good outcome.
 Self treatment strategies are very important.

 A combination of physio plus medical treatment may also be needed in more difficult cases.
 Though knowledge about back problems is not a core part of medical training, your doctor has access to advanced diagnostic options such as blood tests and advanced radiology (such as CT and MRI scans).
 If there are no serious underlying medical problems (such as infection or cancer), the basic medical tools would be medication, injection or surgery

 Back pain is a common problem and if you suffer from low back pain, you are not alone.
 Managing your low back pain may not be a simple matter.
 You need to be aware of a number of factors to help you decide what to do to treat the problem and how you can influence outcome.
 Here are some things you might like to consider: